kyleect/rust-backend-web-frontend/README.md

 - Backend for frontend provides encapsulation.
 There is no server side rendering
 - No CORS headers required
 - Shared types between backend and frontend
-- Development mode
+- Development mode (hot-reloading client, recompiling server)

 ## Todo

-- [ ] Add hot reloading to development mode
 - [ ] SQLite support (controlled with Cargo feature)